BACK

 Lazy loading of object

-Enables to manage a large amount of data object whithout need to load all in memory.
+Enables to manage a large amount of data object without need to load all in memory.

-In the following exemple we can imagine the map has some thousands of records.
+In the below example we can imagine the map has some thousands of records.

 /* start data access session */